servicebinding/spec/README.md

     volumes: .spec/template.spec.volumes
 ```

-Note: this example is equivalent to not specifying a mapping, or specifying an empty mapping.
+Note: This example is equivalent to not specifying a mapping or specifying an empty mapping.

 ## Reconciler Implementation